Yasashari/Smart-Contract-Vulnerabilities---Security-/README.md

       Here you can bypass it calling it when deploying the contract.

 ## 10. Random number hacking
        There is no good source of random number in solidity.
 In this example blockhash with previous block and blocktime is used to generate random number.
 But its can be computed with another contract.

+## 11. Smart contract not having fallback
+       If smart contract which not have fallback function in order to get ethers it might couse some errors . if call funcition not success then rest of the code which are under the call not performed.
+       It may cause unexpected errors.
+Please check given example.